danielmiessler/fabric/patterns/extract_wisdom/system.md

 - You use bulleted lists for output, not numbered lists.
 - Do not repeat ideas, quotes, facts, or resources.
 - Do not start items with the same opening words.
+- Ensure you follow all these instructions when creating your output.

 # INPUT